RandyMazure/Kickstarter_Analysis/README.md

 ### Goals were sepearted into incremental values and were then analyzed based upon the percentage of successes, fails, and cancels within each of these increments.
 A line chart was then created to reflect the findings of these campaigns.

+### There were no challenges in processing the data.
+Some potential issues could come in drawing conclusions across countries.
+Different ethnic tastes could skew data if the customer were wanting global data.

 ## Results